LMT-Team/Blazor-Utils/README.md

 <h2>3.
 Add this line to _ViewImports.cshtml</h2>
 <p>@using static BlazorUtils.Dom.DomUtil</p>
-<p>This will help you call our API faster, without calling DomUtil over and over again.</p>
+<p>This will help you call my API faster, without calling DomUtil over and over again.</p>